-Preliminary Budget cuts to libraries historically reduce summer hours, even if the budget adopted in early June makes restorations.
+Preliminary Budget cuts to libraries historically reduce summer hours (and days of operation), even if the budget adopted in early June makes restorations.
 It makes little sense to make our air-conditioned community branch libraries least available when school is out and when the summer heat can be unbearable.
 Library hours should be longer during the summer.
 City Hall should know better than to take an action that reduces library access when many children should have the benefit of more not fewer library hours.
+Many branch libraries still open only during the week; this must change.

 With the largest amount of parkland, Queens must receive its fair share of the Department of Parks and Recreation budget.
-Our parks and natural areas remain threatened despite the great efforts of agency personnel - including Borough Commissioner Murphy who continues to excel.
 Funding for more trees and expanded maintenance and pruning promote a healthy urban "forest."
 Fund park workers in parks or playgrounds; it provides better and more efficient maintenance, improves security for parents and their children, and helps to reduce vandalism and graffiti.
-The attack on our Queens Zoo also offends.